remarcmij/using-apis-qa-wk1/5-promises-microtasks/README.md

 # Promises, Event Loop and Microtasks

+The following YouTube video provide a good introduction to the event loop and microtasks:

+- [JavaScript Visualized - Event Loop, Web APIs, (Micro)task Queue](https://www.youtube.com/watch?v=eiC58R16hb8) [12:34 min] by Lydia Hallie

+## Overview

+This section explores how promises, the event loop, and microtasks work together in JavaScript.
+It builds on the previous sections about promises and the event loop, providing a deeper understanding of how asynchronous operations are handled in JavaScript.

 Folder: [5-promises-microtasks](5-promises-microtasks/)

 This folder contains examples and explanations of how promises, the event loop, and microtasks work together in JavaScript.